The topology of Bott integrable fluids: Fomenko's theory for Arnold flows

-Assume we have an Arnold fluid in a manifold with boundary $N$ realizing a subgraph of the given marked molecule.
+Assume we have an Arnold flow in a manifold with boundary $N$ realizing a subgraph of the given marked molecule.
 Denote by $B$ the Bernoulli function in $N$.
-In a neighborhood of a torus boundary component of some of its blocks, there exist coordinates $(t,\theta)$ such that the one form is $\alpha=td\theta$.
+In a neighborhood of a torus boundary component of some of its blocks, there exist coordinates $(t,\theta)$ such that the one-form is $\alpha=td\theta$.
 We attach the following block, that we assume to be of type $III$ or $IV$, via a Dehn twist with the coefficients indicated by the edge of the graph.
-Using Proposition \ref{ArnBl}, we endow the block with an Arnold fluid.
+Using Proposition \ref{ArnBl}, we endow the block with an Arnold flow.
 Up to choosing well the constants $K$ and $C$ in Proposition \ref{ArnBl}, we can make sure that the minimal value of the Bernoulli function is higher than the maximal value of $B$ in $N$.
 Denote by $A$ and $B$ the maximal value of $B$ in $N$ and the minimal value of the Bernoulli function in the new block.
-Hence in a neighborhood of the gluing locus $U(T^2) \cong T^2 \times [A,B]$ we can assume that in each boundary component $T^2 \times \{A\}$ and $T^2 \times \{B\}$ we have the Arnold fluids respectively of $N$ and the glued block.
+Hence in a neighborhood of the gluing locus $U(T^2) \cong T^2 \times [A,B]$ we can assume that in each boundary component $T^2 \times \{A\}$ and $T^2 \times \{B\}$ there are respectively defined Arnold flows coming from $N$ and the glued block.
 We are in the hypotheses of the interpolation Lemma \ref{int}, since the vector fields are always linear in the torus boundaries.
-In a neighborhood $U(T^2)$, we obtain a globally defined non-vanishing vector field $X$, and a one form $\alpha$ such that $\alpha(X)>0$ and $\iota_X d\alpha=-dB'$.
+In a neighborhood $U(T^2)$, we obtain a globally defined non-vanishing vector field $X$, and a one-form $\alpha$ such that $\alpha(X)>0$ and $\iota_X d\alpha=-dB'$.
 Here $B'$ is a function which coincides with $B$ in $N$ except at the neighborhood where we applied the interpolation lemma.

-The cases of attaching the last blocks of type $I$, $II$ or $V$ containing a maximum are done analogously.
+The cases of attaching the last blocks of type $I$, $II$ or $V$ containing a maximum of the Bott function are done analogously.

-At the end, the Bernoulli function realizes the given graph.
-Furthermore, by construction, the vector field is volume preserving in each block and hence globally preserves some volume form.
-This proves, by Lemma \ref{eul}, that the construction yields a globally defined Arnold fluid realizing the initial graph with coefficients.
+After iterating this process with all the edges of the graph, we obtain on a closed manifold a globally defined vector field, one-form, and Bernoulli function realizing the given graph.
+One easily checks that $X$ globally preserves some volume form as in \ref{ss:volcrit}.
+This proves, by Lemma \ref{eul}, there is some Arnold flow realizing the initial graph with coefficients.